poojaprabhu28/LearningHTML/README.md

 # LearningHTML
-This  repository contains code that I have used to practice and learn HTML programming from various sources.
+Contains code that I have used to practice and learn HTML programming from various sources.